BernardoDeveloper/BernardoDeveloper/README.md

             <b>
             Hello There
         <br>
-            I'm Bernardo, a Student, like Linux and I'm learning golang.
+            I'm Bernardo, a Student, like Linux and I'm learning golang and clang.<br>
+            Now I working in <a href="https://github.com/BernardoDeveloper/powf">powf</a>.
             </b>
         <br>
         <br>